camunda/camunda-docs-manual/content/webapps/cockpit/deployment-view.md

   Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.
 {{< /enterprise >}}

-You can create new deployment.
-To do so, click on deploy icon {{< glyphicon name="open" text="deploy" >}} that appears when hovering over a list of deployments.
-Deploy dialog will open.
-Specify name of the deployment and select files for this deployment by clicking "choose files" button.
-Confirm deployment with "deploy" button.
-Confirmation notification with link to deployment details should be appear.
+You can create a new deployment.
+To do so, click on the deploy icon {{< glyphicon name="open" text="deploy" >}} that appears when hovering over a list of deployments.
+The deploy dialog will open.
+Specify the name of the deployment and select files for this deployment by clicking on the "choose files" button.
+Confirm the deployment with the "deploy" button.
+A confirmation notification with a link to the deployment details appears.

 # Definition Resources